Healthy Sleep Habits

 The following are some helpful tips for establishing good sleep habits for your child:

-Newborns do not have a set night or day schedule for the first several weeks of life.
+Newborns don't have a set night or day schedule for the first several weeks of life.
 It is best for a newborn not to sleep longer than 5 hours at a time in the first 5 to 6 weeks as their small bodies need frequent feedings.

-Older babies and children should have a nap time and bedtime schedule.
+Older babies and children should have a consistent nap time and bedtime schedule.

 Start a quiet time, such as listening to quiet music or reading a book, 20 to 30 minutes before bedtime.
-TV should not be a part of the quiet time.
+TV, smart phones, ipads, and computers should not be a part of the quiet time.

 After quiet time, follow a bedtime routine, such as a diaper change, going to the bathroom, and brushing teeth.